Data Model Overview

 The type

 field for device data points refers to the general category of data it represents: e.g., heart rate or steps.
 This field is a freeform string controlled by the source system based on its chosen categories.
+Each namespace has its own naming conventions, and similar concepts may be named differently in different namespaces.
 For example, Apple Health uses names like HeartRate

 and Steps